zoffixznet/perl6.party/post/On-Troll-Hugging-Hole-Digging-and-Improving-Open-Source-Communities.md

 %% title: On Troll Hugging, Hole Digging, and Improving Open Source Communities
-%% date: 2017-07-07
+%% date: 2017-08-31
 %% desc: How to be better
 %% draft: true

 While observing a recent split in a large open source community, I did some self-reflection and thought about the state of the Rakudo community that I am a part of.
-It involved learning of its huggable past; thinking of its undulating present; as well as looking for its better future.
+It involved learning of its huggable past; thinking of its undulating present; as well as looking for its brighter future.

 This article is the outcome.
 These are notes to myself on how to be a better human, but I hope they'll have wider appeal and can improve communities I am a part of.